marcoalopez/Python_course/notebooks/installing_Python.md

 ## Install Python and conda using miniconda

-For this course, we will install miniconda which allows to manage Python packages through the console with a minimal installation (don't be afraid, it's simpler than it sounds).
+In this course, we will install miniconda which allows us to manage Python packages through the console with minimal installation (don't be scared, it's simpler than it sounds)..

 1. Go to https://docs.conda.io/en/latest/miniconda.html and download the latest version of miniconda for your operating system.